simula67/meeting-auto-attender/README.md

 The program picks meetings from meetings.xlsx, meetings.json or directly from Outlook (Picking up meetings from Outlook is supported only on Windows).

-Only Zoom and WebEx are supported for video conferencing at the moment.
+Only Zoom, WebEx and MS Teams are supported for video conferencing at the moment.

 This program uses UI automation and is hence subject to errors.
 For example, Chrome may prompt user to click additional buttons to open Zoom ('Open these types of links in Zoom app').
 Zoom may change its UI, causing this program to stop working.

-Use with caution.
+USE WITH CAUTION.

 # Platforms